sandbender/kragle_docs/Advanced_Topics/Creating_Block_Types.md

 State is saved on a per-Block-instance basis, so you could theoretically have two copies of the same Block type within a single Stack, and each would save it's own state data separately.

+The 'state' structure (a top level element of your Block's 'definition' structure) is used to specify what data from the input or output of the block you wish to save for use during the next execution of the Block. ('state' structure is described below)

 Just like action parameters, the State structure you specify uses the 'convert' mechanism to replace placeholders in the structure with corresponding data from the input or output of a block.

 Any placeholders in the 'input' section of your state structure will be replaced with the corresponding elements from whatever structure was the 'raw' input to the block.
 Likewise, any placeholders in the 'output' section of your state structure will be replaced with the corresponding elements from whatever data structure was output by this block.